Prospective Graduate Students

 -

-I receive (too) many emails and am not able to reply to every single one.
-I usually prioritize emails, so I’m more likely to reply to those that require an urgent response (e.g., clinical issues).
+I receive (too) many emails and don’t have the bandwidth to reply to every single one.
+I usually prioritize emails, so I’m more likely to reply to those that require an urgent response (e.g., clinical issues) or that contain specific questions.
 My non-response is not a sign of disinterest; it’s a sign that I have too many emails and not enough time.
 Even if you don’t receive a response, if you are interested in working with me, please apply to our Ph.D. program.

 -

-For information on program sequence, milestones, funding, etc. refer to the Instructions for Clinical Graduate Students.
+For information on program sequence, course requirements, funding, etc., refer to the program brochure.
 In short, the Ph.D. program is designed to take 6 years, with 5 years on campus and a 1-year predoctoral internship.
-Students are guaranteed funding for the 5 years through Graduate Teaching Assistantships, Graduate Research Assistantships, Graduate Fellowships and Diversity Scholarships, and Agency Placements.
+Students are guaranteed funding for the 5 years through Graduate Teaching Assistantships, Graduate Research Assistantships, Graduate Fellowships and Diversity Scholarships, and Agency Placements (stipends are $26,000 over 12 months).

 -